OpenSourceRisk/Engine/Examples/Example_71/Readme.md

 1. FxForward with SettlementData
 2. Swap with two FixedLegs with Indexings

-The NPV of the two trades should be identical, as shown in the example.
+The metrics of the two trades should be identical, as shown in the example.